camel-tooling/camel-dap-client-vscode/docs/index.md

 - Add/Remove breakpoints
 - Support a single Camel context
 - `Camel Main` mode for XML only
 - Supports the use of Camel debugger
 - Supports the local use of Camel debugger
+- Support remote debug through http (when using Jolokia on server-side)
 - Support conditional breakpoint with `simple` language.
 - Inspect variable values on suspended breakpoints
 - Resume a single route instance and resume all route instances